-3.3Quantitative Real-Time PCR: Out of the 34 IgM ELISA positive samples 24 (70.6%) samples were positive for RT-PCR and out of 20 highly suspected but IgM ELISA negative samples three were RT-PCR positive.
+3.3 Quantitative Real-Time PCR: Out of the 34 IgM ELISA positive samples 24 (70.6%) samples were positive for RT-PCR and out of 20 highly suspected but IgM ELISA negative samples three were RT-PCR positive.
 So, out of 54 samples tested for PCR, 27 (50%) samples were PCR positive.

 Different loads of DNA copies/mL from positive PCR samples were categorized into 4 different categories and correlated with the duration of fever.
+Duration of fever in the patients varied from day 1 to day 14 at the time of their presentation.
+Day of presentation were divided in two categories ≤7 days (early presentation), 8-14 days (late presentation).
 DNA copies were categorized based on multiplies of 10 (Table 1).

-Very low count - DNA copies in multiplies of 10
+Very low count - DNA copies in multiplies of 103

-Low count - DNA copies in multiplies of 10
+Low count - DNA copies in multiplies of 104

-Medium count - DNA copies in multiplies of 10
+Medium count - DNA copies in multiplies of 105

-High count - DNA copies in multiplies of 10
+High count - DNA copies in multiplies of 106